 SEER ratings are easily understood, and the legalities of the government mandates shouldn’t have a major effect on consumers.
 Higher SEER air conditioners will always pay for themselves over time.

-If you’re considering replacing your old, less efficient air conditioner with a newer one and you live in the Phoenix area, contact Emergency Air Heating and Cooling.
+If you’re considering replacing your old, less efficient air conditioner with a newer one and you live in the Phoenix area, contact Emergency Air Heating Cooling & Plumbing.
 Our experts can discuss your options and help you decide on the best system for your needs.